JCMais/react-native-todo-app/README.md

 # React Native Relay Classic Sample Todo App

-This project is the result of a code challenge made for a job opportunity at [@entria](https://github.com/entria), and also as a self-learning project, since I didn't know anything about React Native at the time.
+This project is the result of a code challenge made for a job opportunity at [@entria](https://github.com/entria), and also as a self-learning project, since I didn't know anything about React Native / Relay at the time.

 It was made using Relay Classic, since at the time, it was the bleeding edge version, and yeah, I got the job using it.